kaiaai/kaiaai.github.io/_posts/2024-02-02-arduino-lidar-library.md

 ---
 Developer Update - I have combined support for various spinning LiDAR/LDS sensors into an [Arduino LDS library](https://github.com/kaiaai/LDS) with a single platform API.
 You can install this library from the Arduino Library Manager GUI.

 Why support many LiDAR/LDS sensors?
 The reason is to make the hardware - supported by Kaia.ai platform - affordable to as many prospective users as possible.
+Some of the sensors listed below are sold as used robot vacuum cleaner spare parts and cost as low as $16 or so (including shipping) available on AliExpress.

 Here is a list of supported and to-be-supported LiDARs/LDS sensors:
 - YDLIDAR X4 (supported)